 Zero Tolerance Policy

 We are committed to providing all patients with high-quality care in a safe and supportive environment.
 Equally, we have a responsibility to ensure that our staff can perform their duties in a workplace that is safe, respectful, and free from abuse.
+This policy applies to all staff working for us, whether at our premises, at home or elsewhere, as well as our patients and their carers or other representatives.
+This includes all of our clinicians and administrative staff, as well as any contractors working for us.

 We operate on the principle of mutual respect.
 Our staff are trained to assist you professionally and compassionately, addressing a wide range of situations with care and understanding.